 Karla Badillo-Urquiola, University of Central Florida

-Karla Badillo-Urquiola is a Ph.D. candidate in the School of Modeling, Simulation, and Training at the University of Central Florida (UCF).
-She also completed her M.S. degree in Modeling and Simulation and B.Sc. degree in Psychology with a minor in Writing and Rhetoric at UCF.
+Karla Badillo-Urquiola is a Ph.D. candidate in the Modeling and Simulation program at the University of Central Florida (UCF).
+She also completed her M.S. degree in modeling and simulation and B.Sc. degree in psychology with a minor in writing and rhetoric at UCF.